What Happens in Your Brain When You Are Depressed?

 Your Brain Needs More Energy: Glucose

-When you are suffering from depression, your brain is incredibly active.
-It may seem strange, but scientific studies say that a depressed brain activates more than 70 different parts of the brain.
-Why?
-It is easy to understand.
-When you are depressed, you remember, think, suffer, and reason in search of solutions or new alternatives.
-You barely sleep because you are thinking over so many different things.
-The hippocampus is therefore active, which is the front part of the brain (prefrontal cortex) and also the anterior cingulate cortex, the temporal lobes, etc.
+It’s easy to understand.
+When you’re depressed, you remember, think, suffer and reason in search of solutions and new alternatives.
+It’s also harder to sleep because you’re thinking about so many different things.
+Your hippocampus is therefore active, which is the front part of the brain (the prefrontal cortex).
+In addition, the anterior cingulate cortex and the temporal lobes are more active.

 The Essential Need to Cry